Wednesday, November 28, 2007

 I was lucky in leaving; her friends were still out.

-I was also lucky in that the rain had stopped, although it was still rather windy.
+I was also lucky in that the rain had stopped again, although it was still rather windy out.

-I walked back to my aunts’ house, but just as I had my hand on the front gate I thought of poor Steve at the VFW.
+I walked along, breathing in the rich air smelling of water and life, feeling as if my feet were barely touching the pavement, but just as I put my hand on the front gate of my aunts’ house I thought of poor Steve at the VFW.

 I hesitated.